-(a) Computation of net wealth of Mr. Raghuvir Prasad as on valuation date 31.03.2014
+(a) Computation of net wealth of Mr. Raghuvir Prasad as on valuation date 31.03.2015

 SL.
-NO , i Amount (₹) 1.
+NO Assets held by the assessee on the valuation date Reason for inclusion/ exclusion of assets from the net wealth of the assessee Amount (₹) 1.
 Jewellery held by assessee's wife.
 Under Section 4(1)(a)(i) of the Wealth Tax Act, 1957, read with Rule 18 of Schedule III, the fair market value of the jewellery gifted to spouse, as on the valuation date will be included in the net wealth of the assessee.
-40,00,000

-2. Flat located in Mumbai.
+40,00,000 2.
+Flat located in Mumbai.
 The flat, located in Mumbai, is used by the assessee for his own residence, and is an exempt asset, under the provisions of the Wealth Tax Act, 1957.
 Under Section 5(vi) of the Wealth Tax Act, 1957, the liability of outstanding installment is not deductible.
 Nil 3.
 Medical instruments held by the assessee and used in his profession.
 Medical instruments, held by the assessee, which are used by him in his profession, do not fall within the definition of "asset" under Section 2(ea) of the Wealth Tax Act, 1957.
 Nil 4.
 Land situated in Jodhpur, in the name of the assessee's son.
 Urban Land is an "asset" under Section 2(ea)(v) of the Wealth Tax Act, 1957.
 However, the land situated in Jodhpur, is held in the name of the assessee's son, who is suffering from disability under Section 80U of the Income Tax Act, 1961.
 Therefore, the clubbing provisions of Section 4(1)(a)(ii) of the Wealth Tax Act, 1957, shall not apply in the given case.
 Nil 5.
 House situated in Ahmedabad.
 The house situated in Ahmedabad, was not held by the assessee, on the valuation date.
-Though the sale deed was executed on 10.05.2014, the property is not an asset, in the hands of the assessee.
-It will be treated as an asset in the hands of the beneficial owner, since the ownership in property passes on to the buyer, in the event of sale of the property.
-The sale deed only confirms the acts of the parties.
-Nil NET WEALTH OF THE ASSES 40,00,000
+Though the sale deed was executed on 10.05.2015, the property is not an asset, in the hands of the assessee.
+It will be treated as an asset in the hands of the beneficial owner, since the ownership in property passes on to Nil

+the buyer, in the event of sale of the property.
+The sale deed only confirms the acts of the

+parties.

+NET WEALTH OF THE ASSESSEE 40,00,000